LIS Medical and Healthcare

 - Analytical phase

-- Post-analytical phase.
+- Post-analytical phase

 The post-analytic phase involves result transmission, generation of reports, critical value identification, and documentation.

-LigoLab Laboratory Information Systems
+LigoLab's Laboratory Information System

 We understand medical laboratories are an essential part of the healthcare industry.
 For this reason, laboratory managers need to be able to use advanced technology to analyze samples to provide critical information to doctors and other medical professionals.

 To manage all this information requires a complete understanding of the processes that take place within a laboratory as well as the skills needed to perform them.
-At LigoLab, we are proud to offer extensive training for lab technicians, managers, and other medical personnel so they can effectively use our laboratory information system software.
+At LigoLab, we are proud to offer extensive training for lab technicians, managers, and other medical personnel so they can effectively use our laboratory management software.